General DefinitionA decedent's intestate estate is defined as any part of the estate not effectively disposed of by a valid will. Sec. 15-2-101.

 Disclosure LanguageGift annuity agreements issued must include the following state-required disclosure language in the annuity agreement (in a separate paragraph and print size no smaller than that used in the agreement):

-"A qualified charitable gift annuity is not insurance under the laws of this state and is not subject to regulation by the department of insurance or protected by a guaranty association affiliated with the department."
+"This charitable gift annuity is not insurance under Idaho law and is not subject to regulation by the Department of Insurance or protected by a guaranty association affiliated with the Department."

 Reserve RequirementsIdaho does not require an issuing charity to hold any amount in reserve.